 The Indian subcontinent, however, proved to be a more formidable challenge.
 Efforts such as we had made in Africa appeared to have little impact.
 In endemic Asian areas, nearly 700 million people lived in the most densely populated areas on earth.
 An extensive network of train and bus service facilitated extensive travel.
 Many smallpox patients, infected in cities, returned to their villages to recover or to die.
 The disease spread rapidly and widely.
 Numerous cases and outbreaks were not reported, some deliberately.
-There were many then who knowingly assured us that eradication in Africa or South America was one thing but in Asia the traditional, ancient home of smallpox, the task could not be done.
-More than once, we wondered if they might not be right.
+There were many then who knowingly assured us that erad-